ant-design/ant-design/docs/react/faq.en-US.md

 - ❌ antdesign
 - ❌ Antdesign

-### Do you guys have any channel for donation? like PayPal or Alipay.
+### Do you guys have any channel for donation, like PayPal or Alipay?

-No yet.
+Not yet.

 ### Why not?

-Alibaba will pay us.
+Alibaba pays us.

 ---